michalnpl/michalnpl.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Semmle: detecting local variables that should be constants.
+title: Semmle, detecting local variables that should be constants.
 ---

 How to detect local variables that should have been declared constants.